-MSCI 520 - Principles of Coastal and Estuarine Physical Oceanography.
-Spring (3) Brubaker, Friedrichs
+MSCI 520 - Principles of Coastal and Ocean Dynamics.
+Spring (3) Brubaker, Friedrichs, Maa, Wang

-Following a review of the governing equations, the lectures and discussions of this course will focus on dynamics of currents and waves on continental shelves and in estuaries.
-Topics to be covered include fundamentals of wind and density-drive flow, and aspects of fronts, mixing and secondary circulation.
+Following a review of the governing equations, the lectures and discussions of this course will survey key dynamics of circulation and waves in ocean, shelf and in estuarine environments.
+Topics to be covered include fundamentals of wind and density-driven flow, and aspects of fronts, mixing and secondary circulation.
 Time-dependent motion such as surface gravity waves, internal waves, and coastally trapped waves and tides also will be discussed.

 MSCI 522 - Principles of Geological Oceanography.
-Fall, even years (3) Kuehl
+Fall, even years (3) Milliman